 1. Attendance will be taken at the beginning of every class.
 You are granted a maximum of three absences during the course of the semester.
-If this limit is exceeded without an acceptable excuse (such as illness, familial emergency), your grade will be lowered accordingly (one letter grade for each additional three unexcused absences) and/or the student will be asked to leave the course.
+If this limit is exceeded without an acceptable excuse (such

 2. Come to class on time.